blogbookshire me

 My First Expectations

-We hired you because of your experience and skills, so my role is not to tell you how to do your job.
+You’ve been hired because of your experience and skills, so my role is not to tell you how to do your job.
 Because of this assumption, I’m expecting that you are able to operate as a professional, making smart decisions moving your projects forward and while communicating along the way.

 Expressing Other Expectations